xoxobytes/xoxobytes/README.md

-- 👋 Hi, I’m @xoxobytes
+- 👋 Hi, I’m Precival
-- 👀 I’m interested in everything internet
-- 🌱 I’m currently really just starting off my coding journey
-- 💞️ I’m looking to collaborate with all like minds to create innovative projects
+- 🤝 I’m looking to collaborate with all like minds to create innovative projects
 - 📫 How to reach me: my email: amosprecious45@gmail.com

 <!---